bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-04-newsletter.md

   Bitcoin Knots and trust it until this is resolved.
 If you already did in the last few months, consider shutting that system down for now."
   <!-- https://web.archive.org/web/20230103220745/https://twitter.com/LukeDashjr/status/1609763079423655938 -->
-  Other full node implementations are unaffected.
+  Other full node implementations are unaffected. {% assign timestamp="1:06" %}

 - **Software forks of Bitcoin Core:** last month saw the release of two patchsets on top of Bitcoin Core: